huslage/stamen-ec2-maps/readme.md

 *Boot an Instance*
 	ec2-run-instances ami-13373367 -n 2 --instance-type m1.xlarge --region eu-west-1 --user-data-file maps-init.txt -k map-test-large-2 -g quicklaunch-1

+*Setup*

+Each instance is configured with 2 ephemeral disks.
+One is mounted on <pre>/mnt</pre> and contains the scripts, raw data and tile cache.
+The other is mounted on <pre>/mnt/data</pre> and holds the postgres database.

 *Optional*
 	sudo apt-add-repository -y ppa:mapnik/nightly-2.0